Table of Contents

 Ans: The fuse wire is always connected in series with the live wire or electrical devices.
 If the flow of current exceeds the specified value due to some reason, the heat produced melts it and disconnects the circuit or the device from the mains.
 In this way, fuse wire protects the electrical appliances.

-Note:-"Click on this link and test your knowledge just simple and basic type of objective quiz which increase your understanding power "
+Note:-"Click on this link and test your knowledge just a simple and basic type of objective quiz which increases your understanding power "

 1:-Test1